We give you a round-up of the seven of the top artisanal coffees from India to try.

 Increasingly, brands are now experimenting with new brews, blends and flavour profiles.
 At The Flying Squirrel’s café in Bengaluru, you can choose from four varieties of coffee-infused ice creams using different blends.
 Similarly, craft coffees are making their way into cocktails, desserts, infusions and more.
 Coffee cupping sessions are also popular with patrons who want to learn correct methods of brewing and what equipment to use.

-We give you a round-up of the seven of the top artisanal Indian coffee brands:
+We give you a round-up of the seven of the best artisanal coffee brands in India:

 Koinonia’s non-descript location in one of Mumbai’s popular neighborhoods draws in a multitude of people for their cold brews and specialty coffee.
 All coffees are hand-roasted and sourced from several estates in Southern India.
 Popular variants include the Marvahulla.
 They also offer a cask aged coffee, where the beans are aged in whisky barrels and then roasted.